BastienBrugger/ERESV-github/Workshop planning/Advanced/Notes.md

   - tests can be run for different versions of python, different os, etc. Make the code more robust.

 17. Select the repository in your Travis account.

+18. Use ReadTheDocs/Sphinx to generate documentation

+19. Add a code of conduct